- For several decades SAP has been promising a new UI.

 - The recent decline of Fiori shows how it is time for SAP customers to move on from this expectation.

-We have sounded the alarm on Fiori for several years, a sampling of this coverage can be found here at the article What is Actually in the Fiori Box? and in the article, Why is the Fiori Interface so Slow.
+We have sounded the alarm on Fiori for several years; a sampling of this coverage can be found here in the article What is Actually in the Fiori Box?
+And in the article, Why is the Fiori Interface so Slow.